GFionaIgnacio/Ignacio_Spotify/README.md

 plt.show()  # Show the pie chart
 ```
 <img width="654" alt="Screenshot 2024-11-03 at 5 23 04 PM" src="https://github.com/user-attachments/assets/cbdef72f-47fe-4277-80e3-d30900bad356">
+#### Comparison of Track Numbers in Playlists:
+###### The pie chart shows that Spotify playlists have the most tracks, indicating that it favors popular music more than Deezer and Apple Music.

 ``` python
 # Check the topStreamedTracks by running it again just to be sure that 'in_spotify_playlist', 'in_deezer_playlist', and 'in_apple_playlist' are all present